SolaceDev/solace-dev-codelabs/markdown/solace-event-enable-rest/solace-event-enable-rest.md

   "url": "https://postman-echo.com/get?hello=world&solace=cool"
 }
 ```
 Note the additional headers.
 But the original requesting client (cURL in this case) is unaffected.

 ## Part C - Objective
 Duration: 0:00:00

 #### Recall:

  - Finally, configure a "sniffer" messaging application to listen to the REST request/reply flow through Solace broker, using the publish-subscribe pattern.
 Could be very useful for logging, diagnostics, or audit.

 ![asdf](gfx/flow_04.png)

-- Configure a messaging application to replace/extend/complement the backend REST server, allowing a REST-to-pub/sub conversion within the Solace broker.
+ - Configure a messaging application to replace/extend/complement the back-end REST server,  allowing a REST-to-pub/sub conversion within the Solace broker.

 ![asdf](gfx/flow_05.png)

 ## [C] Configuring a "Sniffer" App
 Duration: 0:04:00

 Just like we did on the last step of Section A, use the **Try Me!** functionality of the PubSub+ Manager to "snoop" or "sniff" the messages going through Solace: